CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 5. Folder **Repositories** is folder with all business logic of project.
 Only there simple developer has access.

 ## How to interact with library?
 The library provides ways to pass and use own models.
-For example, You can inherite Your class from base class User and pass it as type to initialized instance of `ServiceConfiguration` or `ServiceConfigurationMiddleware` and use own model.
+For example, You can inherit Your class from base class User and pass it as type to initialized instance of `ServiceConfiguration` or `ServiceConfigurationMiddleware` and use own model.
 Developer can interact with library by following next steps:
 1. create instance of class `ServiceConfiguration` and pass as parameters class `ConfigurationOptions` with own settings. (or do the same steps but instead of create instance of `ServiceConfiguration`, use middleware `ServiceConfigurationMiddleware`)